Navigate this Section

 The Fourth Amendment protects citizens from unreasonable search and seizure.
 The government may not conduct any searches without a warrant, and such warrants must be issued by a judge and based on probable cause.

-The Sixth Amendment assures the right to a speedy trial by a jury of one’s peers, to be informed of the crimes with which they are charged, and to confront the witnesses brought by the government.
-The amendment also provides the accused the right to compel testimony from witnesses, and to legal representation.
+The Sixth Amendment assures the right to a speedy trial by a jury of one’s peers, to be informed of the crimes with which one is charged, and to confront the witnesses brought forward by the government.
+The amendment also provides the accused the right to compel testimony from witnesses, as well as the right to legal representation.

-The Seventh Amendment provides that civil cases also be tried by jury.
+The Seventh Amendment provides that civil cases preserve the right to trial by jury.

 The Eighth Amendment prohibits excessive bail, excessive fines, and cruel and unusual punishments.